spacetelescope/romanisim/docs/romanisim/overview.rst

 * read noise
 * inter-pixel capacitance
 * non-linearity
+* saturation
+* ramp fitting
-* reciprocity failure
+* source injection

 The simulator is based on galsim and most of these features directly invoke the equivalents in the galsim.roman package.
-The chief additions of this package on top of the galsim.roman implementation are using "official" PSF, WCS, and reference files from the Roman CRDS (not yet public!) and webbpsf.
+The chief additions of this package on top of the galsim.roman implementation are using "official" webbpsf PSF, and distortion and reference files from the Roman CRDS (not yet public!).
 This package also implements WFI up-the-ramp sampled and averaged images like those that will be downlinked from the telescope, and the official Roman WFI file format (asdf).

+Future expected features include:

+* frame zero effects
+* L3 image simulations
+* "image-based" simulation inputs (i.e., provide an input image based on a galaxy hydro sim; romanisim applies the Roman PSF & instrumental effects on top to produce a detailed instrumental simulation)

 The best way to interact with romanisim is to make an image.
 Running ::